wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    (You would see your own user name instead of "wilson_mar" above.)

    The pubring.kbx file is the "Key Ring" file.
 See <a target="_blank" href="https://kb.iu.edu/d/awiu">https://kb.iu.edu/d/awiu</a> about keyring management commands.

+   ## Generate GPG key pairs

+   Git UI clients such as <a target="_blank" href="https://support.gitkraken.com/git-workflows-and-extensions/commit-signing-with-gpg/">GitKraken can generate GPG keys with its UI</a>.

+   Here are instructions for doing it on a macOS Terminal:

 1. Generate another key: